altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 "K::Where's Felix?"
 "FL__F::He's right here, just in the back seat"
-*Felix wandered over to a corner coffee desk and made himself some tea* "FL__F::Also, hello Alacira, Gerald: I didn't think you were still alive" *Kent sat down on the couch across from Martha, and leaned in* ~He more mouthed the words than used his voice~
+*Felix wandered over to a corner coffee desk and made himself some tea* "FL__F::Also, hello Alacira, Gerald: I didn't think you were still around" *Kent sat down on the couch across from Martha, and leaned in* ~He more mouthed the words than used his voice~
 "K::Do you have my gun?"